UwUClub/R-Type/doc/RFC.md

 ## 2. Protocol Specification

-Each client is a game player who gets user inputs, send actions to the server and calculates some game logic on its side.
+Each client is a game player that listens to user inputs, sends actions to the server and calculates some game logic on its side.
 The server centralizes the main game logic and defines what happens in the game.
-It always have the last word on clients.
+It always has the last word on clients.

 ### 2.1.
 Packet Format